CrochetFeve0251/psr2-plugin/wiki/general/migrating.md

 boot( __FILE__ );
 ```

 Once this is done you can remove your own logic to boot the plugin.

-This logic is often the one attached to the `plugin_loaded` event, and it is where all callbacks are registered.
+This logic is often the one attached to the `plugins_loaded` event, and it is where all callbacks are registered.
+With LaunchPad subscribers, you cannot easily register callbacks to `plugins_loaded`, but WordPress provides more relevant hooks for usual needs from plugins.
+Check the Launchpad documentation about hooks to get more details.

 Note: The logic can also be imported inside your code using `require` or `include`, in that case remove that statement.